westerlin/littlebigadventure/README.md

 >__Ambition:__<br/> The vocabulary should be generic to fit storyline purpose although keep an overall simple style.
 Game elements like mining, combat like standard RPG game should be included.
 NPCs and interactions should be developed - looking into natural language interpretaters for this purpose.
 Currently the engine uses Pythons Command module for user input, but we plan to build a more general API so this can be implemented on web pages etc.

 >__Warning:__<br/> The game engine is completely old school text based.
-There are no fancy graphics (however, we are look into an ASCII art module which may contribute).
+There are no fancy graphics (however, we are developing a module which may contribute with ASCII art for demo purposes).

 ### Prerequisites ###